India considers safeguard duty on steel after import surge

-The Directorate General of Safeguards said on Monday it would look into whether a duty was needed after the Steel Authority of India SAIl.NS, JSW Steel (JSTL.NS) and Essar Steel filed an application in July seeking safeguard measures for a four-year period.
+The Directorate General of Safeguards said on Monday it would look into whether a duty was needed after the Steel Authority of India, JSW Steel and Essar Steel filed an application in July seeking safeguard measures for a four-year period.

 The steel makers have been pushing for a safeguard duty instead of an increase in an existing import tax because a safeguard duty would also apply to companies in Japan and South Korea.
 India has free trade agreements with these countries and gives them import duty concessions.